 Installing a new pool or spa

-When installing a new pool or spa, you can engage a domestic builder registered in the appropriate category or class to do the work.
+When installing a new pool or spa, you should engage a builder registered in an appropriate category or class to do the work.

-If you choose to be an owner-builder, you will need to apply for a certificate of consent from the VBA for work over $16,000.
+You can choose to be an owner-builder; however, you will need to apply for a certificate of consent from the VBA for work over $16,000.
 For more information, visit Owner-builders.

 Swimming pool, spa and barrier building permits

-You will need a building permit before installing a pool, spa or safety barrier.
+You will need a building permit before installing a pool, spa or safety barrier unless the work is exempt.
 The owner of the property will need to appoint a registered building surveyor (private or municipal) to issue the building permit.
 See Appointing a building surveyor.

 You may also need a planning permit or other permit.
 You should check with your council about any relevant local laws that may apply.